egandavidpatrick-del/project-navigator/README.md

 - Operational logging: Service-level events and errors
 - Automated health monitoring: Backend diagnostics

 Primary Unlocker mechanism: Only one instance holds unlock rights for projects and user_accounts tables at a time.
 The Visible Client holds Primary Unlocker during active use.
 On client shutdown or stopping the client server, the Hidden Service automatically takes over.
-When the computer boots up the Hidden Service by default it the Primary Unlocker.
+When the computer boots up the Enola Hidden Service by default it the Primary Unlocker.

 ---
 ## Enola: Self-Healing Stale Locks Automatic Recovery — No Human Intervention Required